justint42/Highway-Traffic-ETL/README.md

 Once the DAG is unpaused in the Airflow UI, the pipeline is set to execute according to the defined schedule.
 The Airflow UI provides monitoring capabilities to ensure the ETL process is performing as expected.
 Repository Structure

--Extract_Transform_data.sh: The main ETL script.
+- Extract_Transform_data.sh: The main ETL script.
--ETL_toll_data.py: The Airflow DAG definition file.
+- ETL_toll_data.py: The Airflow DAG definition file.

 # Prerequisites

--Apache Airflow
+- Apache Airflow
--Bash shell
+- Bash shell
--Access to toll plaza data sources
+- Access to toll plaza data sources